KasperskyLab/boringssl-kos/src/BUILDING.md

 See [CMake's documentation](https://cmake.org/cmake/help/v3.4/manual/cmake-variables.7.html)
 for other variables which may be used to configure the build.

+### Building for KasperskyOS

+For information how to build BoringSSL for KasperskyOS see [kos/README](../kos/README.md)

 ### Building for Android

 It's possible to build BoringSSL with the Android NDK using CMake.
 Recent